Flavor & Ingredient Tips

 -

-Add the mashed sweet potato, dairy-free milk, olive oil (or melted dairy-free butter), and maple syrup or honey (if using) to the dry ingredients.
+Add the mashed sweet potato, dairy-free milk, olive oil or melted dairy-free butter, and maple syrup or honey if using.

 -

-Mix with a wooden spoon or your hands until the dough comes together.
-It will be slightly sticky but manageable.
+Mix with a wooden spoon or your hands just until the dough comes together.
+It should be slightly sticky but still manageable.

 -